nirodg/dodo/README.md

 # dodo

-mini framework with JEE technologies
+A bunch of classes build with JEE technologies under the hood for making easier the development of microservices.

 For the showcase please [click here](https://github.com/nirodg/dodo-example/)